sebastiaanvisser/sebastiaanvisser.github.com/src/post/2013/okt/11/why-i-dont-like-the-lens-library.markdown

 of `lens` and put that in a library?
 A *small* library, with a very carefully crafted interface?
 No corepresentable distributive indexed coreps, no category theory, not tons of 'convenient' operators.
 Just lenses.
 Maybe traversables and isomorphisms.
-Everything else can be build on top.
+Everything else can be built on top.

 <hr>